-Japanese cabbage pancakes, called Okonomiyaki , are a popular dish in Japan, often nicknamed "Japanese pizza" due to their shape and variety of toppings.
-Traditionally, this dish consists of shredded cabbage mixed into a light batter, topped with meat, seafood or vegetables, then cooked in a pan.
-In this gluten-free version, I use buckwheat flour (you can also use rice flour), while retaining the spirit of the dish.
-This recipe is quick and ideal for a family meal; it can be personalized according to everyone’s tastes.
+Japanese cabbage pancakes, called Okonomiyaki , are a popular dish in Japan, often nicknamed “Japanese pizza” because of their shape and the variety of toppings.
+Traditionally, this dish consists of shredded cabbage mixed with a light batter, topped with meat, seafood, or vegetables, and then pan-fried.
+In this gluten-free version, I use buckwheat flour (you can also use rice flour), while still keeping the essence of the dish.
+This recipe is quick and ideal for a family meal; it can be customized to suit everyone's tastes.

 Ingredients